 Grab a group of your most fun friends and head to TAG (Tactical Action Gaming) for some Nerf and Laser Tag.

-Peruse a museum
+Peruse a Museum

 Explore the arts and culture side of the Fargo-Moorhead area.
 We promise there's a lot to see.